How To Get A Property Before You’re 30

-The mortgage market can be hard to understand, so spend plenty of time doing your research while you’re saving.
+The mortgage market can be hard to understand, so spend plenty of time researching while saving.

-You want to know what you’re looking for by the time you have a deposit together.
+You want to know what you’re looking for when you have a deposit together.

-Besides scanning the market for deals, there’s plenty you can do to get a loan that’s in your favour.
+Besides scanning the market for deals, there’s plenty you can do to get a loan that’s in your favor.

 Improve your credit score

-Save up a larger deposit on the loan so that the long-term payment plan becomes a lot more manageable.
+Save up a larger deposit on the loan so that the long-term payment plan becomes much more manageable.

 Just ensure you have your mortgage pre-approved before you look at properties so you have an idea of how much house you can afford.